-23. If I live a long distance from Birmingham, how should I keep Urology Centers of Alabama informed of my PSA follow-up results after surgery?
+22. If I live a long distance from Birmingham, how should I keep Urology Centers of Alabama informed of my PSA follow-up results after surgery?

-If you are having your PSA follow-up tests done at another medical facility, please have your physician fax or mail us a copy of your PSA lab reports, or if you prefer, you may fax or mail a copy yourself.
-Please direct them to:
+If you are having your PSA follow-up tests done at another medical facility, please have your physician fax or send us a copy of your PSA lab reports.